-(Exact name of registrant as specified in its charter)

-Title of each class

-Class A Common Stock, par value \$0.001

-The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes x No o

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes o No x

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes x No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Accelerated filer o Non-accelerated filer o Smaller reporting Emerging growth company o company o

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x

-As of February 1, 2019, the following shares of the Registrant's Common Stock were outstanding:

-Class A Common Stock 82,920,740

-Class B Common Stock 421,118,101

-Class C Common Stock -

-Total outstanding Common Stock 504,038,841
+Title of e each class Name of exchange on which registered Class A Common St ock, par value \$0.001 The Nasdaq Stock Market LLC (Nasdaq Global Select Market) Securitie es registered pursuant to Section 1 None 2(g) of the Act: Indicate by check mark if the Registrant is a well-kno wn seasoned issuer, as defined in Ru ale 405 of the Securities Act.
+Y es ⊠ No □ Indicate by check mark if the Registrant is not require d to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No ⊠ onths (or for such shorter period filed all reports required to be filed od that the Registrant was required to , \mathcal{E} omitted electronically every Interact a shorter period that the Registrant w 1 1 ers pursuant to Item 405 of Regulation formation statements incorporated , ee the definitions of "large acc ge accelerated filer, an accelerated f relerated filer," "accelerated filer," "s , 1 2 1 3 Large accelerated filer 🗷 Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Emerging growth company □ 2 2 2 1 3/ ark if the Registrant has elected not to to Section 13(a) of the Exchange period for complying with any Indicate by check mark whether the Registrant is a she ell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes [No ⊠ As of February 1, 2019, the following shares of the Re egistrant's Common Stock were outs tanding: Class A Common Stock 82,920,74 Class B Common Stock 421 119 10